textileio/minimal-client-demo/README.md

 yarn
 ```

-Assumes you have a locally running Textile Daemon:
+Assumes you have a locally running Textile Daemon, and that you have already created a thread named 'test-media' with the default media schema.
+The following set of commands should get you from zero to the required daemon setup, at which point `yarn` should 'just work'.
+Note that you may want to update/change the release version.

 ```
 RELEASE=1.0.0-rc42 # For example